st-tech/gatling-operator/docs/quickstart-guide.md

 }
 ```

-Here is a sample Gatling HTML report that you'll see by accessing the reportUrl:
+Here is a sample Gatling HTML report:

 ![](../assets/gatling-html-report.png)